rivolli/mfe/README.md

 # mfe: Meta-Feature Extractor
 [![Travis-CI Build Status](https://travis-ci.org/rivolli/mfe.svg?branch=master)](https://travis-ci.org/rivolli/mfe)

-Extracts meta-features from datasets to support recommendation systems based on Meta-Learning (MtL).
-The meta-features, also called characterization measures, are able to describe datasets about the complexity and provide evidences  about the performance of algorithms.
-The package contains the standard and the state of the art characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.
+Extracts meta-features from datasets to support the design of recommendation systems based on Meta-Learning (MtL).
+The meta-features, also called characterization measures, are able to characterize the complexity of datasets and to provide estimates of algorithm performance.
+The package contains not only the standard characterization measures, but also more recent characterization measures.
+By making available a large set of meta-feature extraction functions, this package allows a comprehensive data characterization, a deep data exploration and a large number of MtL-based data analysis.

 ## Measures

-The meta-features are designed to extract general properties of datasets and provide evidences about the performance of algorithms in MtL recommendation systems.
-These measures must be able to predict, with a low computational cost, the performance of these algorithms.
-The measures used in MtL can be divided into six groups:
+In MtL, meta-features are designed to extract general properties able to characterize datasets.
+The meta-feature values should provide relevant evidences about the performance of algorithms, allowing the design of MtL-based recommendation systems.
+Thus, these measures must be able to predict, with a low computational cost, the performance of the  algorithms under evaluation.
+In this package, the meta-feature measures are divided into six groups:

 * **General** (`general`) - General information related to the dataset, also known as simple measures, such as number of instances, attributes and classes.
 * **Statistical** (`statistical`) - Standard statistical measures to describe the numerical properties of a distribution of data.